MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 The most important thing to consider here is whether a column that is not your historical outcome field is indirectly determined by the outcome.

 Let's say you want to predict whether a shipment is going to be delayed.
 You might have the actual delivered date in your data.
 That date is only present after the order is delivered.
-So, if you include this field, the model will have close to 100% accuracy.
+So, if you include this field, the model will have close to 100&nbsp;percent accuracy.
 The orders that you want to predict won't be delivered yet, and won't have the delivered date field populated.
 So, you should deselect fields like this before training.
-In machine learning, this is called target leakage or data leakage.
-AI Builder tries to filter fields that are "too good to be true", but you should still check.
+In machine learning, this is called _target leakage_ or _data leakage_.
+AI Builder tries to filter fields that are "too good to be true," but you should still check them.

 > [!NOTE]
 > When you're selecting data fields, some data types&mdash;like Image, which can't be used as input to train the model&mdash;aren't shown.
 In addition, system fields like Created On are excluded by default.